abhayjha800/Compact_Binaries_classification/README.md

 ## **Future Work**

 - Extend the analysis to include additional photometric features or external datasets.
+- Acquire or simulate Gravitational wave data and spectral data for a more detailed analysis.
 - Incorporate machine learning models for advanced classification.
 - Compare results with theoretical models or simulated data.
-- Acquire or simulate spectral data for a more detailed analysis.

 ---